tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows/download-vhd.md

 1. On the page for the VM, click **Disks** in the left menu.
 1. Select the operating system disk for the VM.
 1. On the page for the disk, select **Disk Export** from the left menu.
 1. The default expiration time of the URL is *3600* seconds (one hour).
-You may need to increase this for Windows OS disks or large data disks. **36000** seconds (10 hours) is usually sufficient.
+You may need to increase this for Windows OS disks or large data disks, in these situations, **36000** seconds (10 hours) is usually sufficient.
 1. Click **Generate URL**.

 # [PowerShell](#tab/azure-powershell)